 “The principal of gothic architecture is infinity made imaginable.” – Samuel Taylor Coleridge.

 Something unimaginable is brought to reality just by styling something uniquely and distinctively.
 Gothic is an extinct language relating to the Goths while gothic architecture is a style that gained recognition in Europe from the late 12th century to the 16th century.
-After being evolved from Romanesque architecture it originated in the northern part of France.
+After being evolved from Romanesque architecture it originated in the northern part of France by the French architects.

 We appreciate the French for many things such as their cuisine, fashion, wine, art, artists, and a lot of their art movements but we never talk about the type of architecture they brought into the country of France.
 With time the architecture in France gave birth to some of the most famed styles of architecture in which Gothic architecture was amongst the most emerging styles out of the lot.
 This made the country act as a role model for the rest of the world.